eacoeytaux/irs/README.md

 **Transactions (LIBORAuthority)**
 - PostLIBORIndex
 ⋅⋅⋅Posts a LIBOR Index for a given date

+## Usage

+You will need both a github OAuth app to authenticate users, as well as a database to store user, wallet, and identity information (currently mlab is used in this example).
+Once these have been created the neseccary information should be put in rest_config.sh and `source rest_config.sh` should be run in command line.

+To run using composer-rest-server, run the command `npm install && composer network deploy -a dist/irs.bna -p hlfv1 -i PeerAdmin -s randomString -A admin -S && source rest_config.sh && composer-rest-server -p hlfv1 -n irs -i admin -s adminpw -N never -w true`.
+This will deploy the rest server without authentication enabled.
+Once the participants and identities have been created, and the server should be shut down and restarted with `composer-rest-server -p hlfv1 -n irs -i admin -s adminpw -N never -w true` to turn on authentication.

 ## The following provides an example of how an interest rate swap works: